 Due to the recent surge in COVID cases in our community, we are offering CURBSIDE SERVICES ONLY.

-Effective immediately, OUR LOBBY IS CLOSED to the public.
-(Exceptions will be made in the case of end-of-life situations).
-We will continue to provide medical care to urgent cases via curbside exchange and telehealth when possible and to offer curbside pickup of medications and food.
+OUR LOBBY IS CLOSED to the public.
+(Exceptions may be made in the case of end-of-life situations).

-If you are feeling ill, have a cough or fever, or have been in contact with anyone diagnosed with COVID-19, DO NOT COME TO THE CLINIC.
+Furthermore, if you are feeling ill, have a cough or fever, or have been in contact with anyone diagnosed with COVID-19, DO NOT bring your dog or cat TO THE CLINIC.
 If your animal must be seen in person, the ill owner should have a healthy family member or friend bring their sick animal to the hospital.

 - Whenever possible, we prefer payment to be made via credit or debit card that can be taken over the phone, rather than having our employees handle cash or checks.